-Single-target chemotherapy often leads to drug-resistant cancer cells and consequently to unsuccessful treatment.
-With our innovation that targets two pathways with one drug, we will reduce the chance of drug-resistance and increase the probability of successful treatment.
-Furthermore, because cancer cells contain more G4 DNA structures than healthy cells do, targeting cancer via the G-quadruplex DNA pathway confers selectivity to the treatment.
-Because we selectively increase DNA damage in cancer cells, this approach has an advantage over the current DNA damaging targeting drugs on the market which are also harmful to the healthy cells.
-Our compound will, therefore, be more effective against cancer cells and reduce the risk of drug-induced side effects.
+Our innovation is a new type of cancer drug that effectively and selectively eradicates aggressive TNBC by targeting so called G-quadruplex DNA structures.
+Taking advantage of the often impaired DNA repair system in cancer cells, our molecules induce fatal DNA damage by binding and stabilizing G-quadruplex structures.
+Furthermore, because cancer cells contain more G-quadruplex DNA structures than healthy cells, targeting cancer via the G-quadruplex DNA pathway confers selectivity to the treatment.
+This approach has an advantage over current DNA damaging drugs on the market which are also harmful for healthy cells.
+Our compound will therefore be more effective against cancer cells, which will reduce the risk of drug-induced side effects.

 Today, there are no G-quadruplex DNA-targeting drugs available in the clinics.
 A G-quadruplex stabilizer, Pidnarulex, is in Phase I/II trials to treat breast cancer (Senhwa Biosciences Inc.) and was granted fast track designation by the FDA showing the potential of targeting G-quadruplex structures.
 In preliminary experiments, our lead compounds showed higher potency on inducing cancer cell death than Pidnarulex.